The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 As cannabis can cause apathy and a lack of motivation, many people benefit from motivational interviewing techniques which assists them in finding reasons to recover and better their lives.

-If you are interested in receiving a specific type of therapy, it is recommended that you research the various treatment centres in Woking to ensure that your selected rehab clinic offers this service.
+If you are interested in receiving a specific type of therapy, it is recommended that you research the various treatment centres in Woking to ensure that your selected rehab clinic offers this addiction service.

 It is not uncommon to be diagnosed with a mental health disorder as well as an addiction during the rehab admissions process.